 - Simple enough, they just hadn't developed said technology.
 The Professor actually was ranting how he was being used as a breeder animal rather than respected for his mind and how he could have told them how to vastly improve their repopulation efforts if they'd just listened to him.

-- Obligatory Star Trek Example: In Star Trek: Enterprise, there's an episode with a species who have 3 genders.
+- Obligatory Star Trek Example: In Star Trek: Enterprise, there's an episode with a species who have 3 genders, where the third gender doesn't pass on any genetic material but their involvement is still necessary for the male and female to successfully reproduce.
 The "cogenitors" are treated in a manner not befitting pet hamsters- They aren't even given names, let alone education or freedom. (the cogenitors make up less than 3 percent of the population, setting themselves into this trope nicely)

 - The Doctor Who serial "Galaxy Four" features this with the Drahvins.
 We only ever meet the females and their leader, Maaga, is initially confused when the Doctor's companion Steven asks about their men.
 When she does understand her response is an offhand remark that they keep as many males as they need and simply kill the rest.